 March 16 will mark a year since we've closed campuses due to the COVID-19 pandemic, but there are positive signs that life is starting to happen again.
 You're almost mid-way through the semester and it's a good time to give you some uplifting news.
 Please watch the video to learn the latest about athletics and MSJC's ongoing COVID-19 vaccination efforts.

 Until next time, Eagles, be well and stay safe.

 The health and safety of our college community is our priority at Mt.
 San Jacinto College.
 This page will be frequently updated to provide you with the most recent information as the COVID-19 pandemic continues and the plans at MSJC evolve to ensure the health and safety of students, employees, and essential visitors.

 All MSJC campuses are closed and most classes are online, with the exception of a few classes that are required by state licensing agencies to have hands-on training.
 The district has ensured all safety protocols are in place for those classes, including requirements to wear masks and remain six feet apart.

 WiFi is avaiable for students on the San Jacinto and Menifee Valley Campuses.
 You must remain in your vehicle.
 There are no restrooms open on campus.
 (LINK to MAPS)

-If you are required to come to campus, you must fill out the Daily COVID-19 Self Check.
+If you are required to come to campus, you must fill out a self-check or screening: